Around 40% of Australians now live with chronic health conditions and half of all hospital admissions are related to chronic health conditions.

 In March 2021, the Productivity Commission released a report on innovations in care for chronic health conditions.
 The report laid out best practice initiatives to offer practical insights on driving change to promote people’s wellbeing, increase the efficiency of the healthcare system and reduce hospital use.

-The Chronic Disease Management Conference, which will take place on the 4-5 November at the Swissôtel Sydney, aims to support the work of the Commission with an in-person conference to gather the nation’s leaders and experts from service providers and policy making bodies.
+The Chronic Disease Management Conference, which will take place on the 4-5 April 2022 at the Rydges World Square Sydney, aims to support the work of the Commission with an in-person conference to gather the nation’s leaders and experts from service providers and policy making bodies.

 Key topics and themes: